taogen-docs/resources-of-learning/directions/information-security-resources.md

 <br>

 - Practical Cybersecurity Architecture: A guide to creating and implementing robust designs for cybersecurity architects (2020) by Ed Moyle and Diana Kelley
-- Security Engineering: A Guide to Building Dependable Distributed Systems by Ross J. Anderson
+- Security Engineering: A Guide to Building Dependable Distributed Systems by Ross J. Anderson [4.2, 631]
+- Blue Team Handbook: Incident Response Edition: A condensed field guide for the Cyber Security Incident Responder. by Don Murdoch
 - Practical Cloud Security: A Guide for Secure Design and Deployment by Chris Dotson
 - Secure by Design by Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano